English blog team

 Katherine Gorman is the Executive Producer for Collective Next where she helps clients communicate their narratives.
 She is the co-host and founding producer of Talking Machines, a podcast focused on conversations on the reality of research in Artificial Intelligence.
 She has worked with many academic conferences in the AI space to create and deploy their communications strategies.

 Sophie Maclean is a mathematician and maths communicator based in London.
 She has previously worked as a Quantitative Trader and a Software Engineer, and now gives mathematics talks all over the UK (and Europe!) on a variety of topics.
 She is also a member of the team behind Chalkdust Magazine and always has a project on the go!
 You can follow her on Twitter at @sophiethemathmo.

-is a science communication professional with a ten year track record in biomedical research.
-Tobias is a lecturer at the National Institute for Science Communication in Germany (NaWik) and he’s a freelance trainer for leadership and management skills and career development courses for scientists.
-Tobias writes a blog on the German ScienceBlogs network and he’s on Twitter as @WeiterGen.
+is a science communications professional with a ten year track record in biomedical research.
+Tobias is the scientific head at the National Institute for Science Communication in Germany (NaWik).
+He writes a blog on the German ScienceBlogs netword and he´s on Twitter as @WeiterGen.

 is a physicist turned science communicator.
 He is managing scientist of the Haus der Astronomie in Heidelberg, a center for astronomy education and outreach.
 The author of several books and numerous articles for a general audience, he has been blogging at Relativ Einfach since 2007, and was one of the bloggers-in-residence at the 2010 Lindau meeting.
 His main interest is in astronomy and astrophysics, particularly relativity and cosmology.